 We will list Deming’s 14 points and then offer some QLS observations on each point.

 - Create constancy of purpose toward improvement of product and service, with the aim of becoming competitive, staying in business and providing jobs.
 This one is pretty easy – if you are reading this blog article as a member of a company then your company has met Deming’s Point 1 requirement.
 If you had not, you would not be around right now as a company.

 - Adopt the new philosophy.
 Western management must awaken to the challenge, must learn their responsibilities and take on leadership for change.
-In our OEM and Tier 1 Supplier clients, QLS has certainly seen a true commitment to total quality management.
+In our OEM and supplier clients, QLS has certainly seen a true commitment to total quality management.
 The products they supply today are built to very high standards that are being continuously improved.

 - End the practice of awarding business on the basis of price tag alone.
 Instead, minimize total cost.
 Move towards a single supplier for any item, based on a long-term relationship of loyalty and trust.
 We have certainly seen a consolidation of Suppliers in many assembly plants and that means each Supplier plays an increasingly important role in assuring high quality and consistent productivity.
 On site Supplier Representation by QLS increases the value perceived by the OEM because loyalty and trust are built one project at a time.
 We have seen Suppliers convert problem deliveries into service accolades many times because QLS was there, across multiple facilities, to instantly respond to the situation.